CovertLab/wcEcoli/docs/dev-tools.md

 [TODO] Notes on setting up code style, inspections, ...

 ### Great PyCharm features to know

+* Install the "Markdown support" plug-in to help with editing `*.md` files.
 * Cmd-click (or Ctrl-click) a name to jump to its definition.
 * Navigate > Class, Navigate > File, Navigate > Symbol -- jump to any class, file, or symbol defined in the project or its libraries.
 This supports "fuzzy matching" where you can type characters in the name to narrow down the list.
 * Edit > Find > Find Usages -- find all references to the selected symbol.